Legality of incest: Papua New Guinea

 Incest is illegal in Papua New Guinea.

 New Zealand

 In New Zealand, incest is sexual connection between a parent and child (both biological and adopted), grandparent and grandchild (both biological and adopted), and full and half-siblings.

 It is a defence if the person was unaware of the relationship at the time of the act (i.e. accidental incest).
 A conviction for incest attracts a maximum penalty of 10 years' imprisonment.
-Incest is the only sexual crime punishable by seven years or more imprisonment that is not subject to the country's "three-strikes" law.
+Incest was the only sexual crime punishable by seven years or more imprisonment that was not subject to the country's "three-strikes" law before they were repealed in 2022.

-It is also illegal in New Zealand to have a sexual connection with a dependent child under 18; this includes step-children, foster children and wards.
+Although the general age of consent for sexual activity is 16 in New Zealand, separate provisions under the law prohibit sexual contact with step-children, foster children and wards, even if they are aged 16 or 17.
 A conviction for having a sexual connection, or attempting to have a sexual connection, with a dependent child attracts a maximum penalty of seven years' imprisonment.